jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 date: 2018-02-11 14:00:00
 ---

 This is an archive for an article I posted on Medium on Deep Learning project.
-[People interested in the article should read in my Medium blog since it has the updates version.](https://medium.com/@jonathan_hui/how-to-start-a-deep-learning-project-d9e1db90fa72)
+[People interested in the article should read in my Medium blog since it has the latest updated version.](https://medium.com/@jonathan_hui/how-to-start-a-deep-learning-project-d9e1db90fa72)

 <div class="imgcap">
 <img src="/assets/dl/gaa0.png" style="border:none; width:80%;">